 Risedronate may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about risedronate?

-You should not use risedronate if you have low levels of calcium in your blood (hypocalcemia), or a problem with the movement of muscles in your esophagus.
+You should not take risedronate if you have problems with your esophagus, or low levels of calcium in your blood.

 What should I discuss with my healthcare provider before taking risedronate?

-You should not use risedronate if you are allergic to it, or if you have:
+You should not take risedronate if you are allergic to it, or if you have:

 low levels of calcium in your blood (hypocalcemia); or

-To make sure risedronate is safe for you, tell your doctor if you have:
+To make sure risedronate is safe for you, tell your doctor if you have ever had:

 kidney disease; or